chadwhitacre/openpath/2024/distributing-funds/index.md

 ## Attention Is Costly

-Whether we can find algorithms we trust to allocate funds from companies to individual maintainers, or whether we [continue evolving FOSS governance](/2024/the-future-of-foss-foundations/) to include directing funding flows, encapsulation is key to scaling.
+Whether we can find algorithms we trust to distribute funds from companies to individual maintainers, or whether we [continue evolving FOSS governance](/2024/the-future-of-foss-foundations/) to include directing funding flows, encapsulation is key to scaling.

-When I buy a cup of coffee, I am not burdened with deciding how much of my five dollars to allocate to the farmer who grew the beans, and the shipping company that transported them, and the roaster who roasted them, and the suppliers of the cup, the paper sleeve, the lid, the milk, and the sugar, and the barista.
+When I buy a cup of coffee, I am not burdened with deciding how much of my five dollars to distribute to the farmer who grew the beans, and the shipping company that transported them, and the roaster who roasted them, and the suppliers of the cup, the paper sleeve, the lid, the milk, and the sugar, and the barista.
 I pay for a product.
 We need the same with Open Source.